Freedom for Others and God

 What Happens When You Try to Control Someone?

 Think about when someone tries to control you.
 What is your tendency?
-Most likely, you do not like it and want away from the control, right?
+Most likely, you do not like it and want to get away from the control, right?
 Control encourages rebellion and encourages both of you to live in the Left Circle.
 You will live in the Left Circle because you want them to change – they will live there because they want you to change.

 So, are other people free?
 Yes, the reality is they are, but your actions will demonstrate whether you firmly grip that truth.